agathoklisx/libved/README.md

  * - it doesn't do any validation of the incoming data (the data it produces
  *   is rather controllable, but it cannot handle (for instance) data which
- *   it might be malformed (UTF-8) byte sequences, or escape sequences (both
+ *   it might be malformed (UTF-8) byte sequences, or escape sequences.
- *   functions are expensive though)).

  * - some motions don't behave properly when a character it occupies more than
- *   one cell width, or behave properly if this character is a tab but for now
+ *   one cell width, or behave properly if this character is a tab but (for now)
  *   a tab it takes one single cell, much like a space.
-Again to assure that,
+To implement that required
- *   an expensive wcwidth() should be included.
+ *   functionality an expensive wcwidth() should be included.

  * - the code is young and is tested (and develops) based on the usage and the
  *   needs, so time is needed for stabilization, and some crude algorithms that